-This is a big part of the reason why maintenance software has gone from being a luxury to a necessity for many facility managers.
+This is a big part of the reason why a facility management software has gone from being a luxury to a necessity for many facility maintenance managers.
 These solutions help them get a handle on their workload, prioritize, and make the transition from reactive to preventive maintenance.

 + Planning and managing resources